 In 2001, a Case Western Reserve research explored the contagious nature of emotions at the workplace and the impact of leaders’ emotional states to their companies’ financial success.
 Since then, this theory has witnessed numerous additions and negations, nonetheless with an intact crux: for the financial success of a company, one needs an empathetic leader as opposed to a ruthless boss.

 What is the difference between a boss and a leader?

-To walk down the path of a fulfilling leadership experience, follow the road map charted below based on Daniel Goleman’s psychological theory of Emotional Intelligence.
+To walk down the path of a fulfilling women leadership and empowerment experience, follow the road map charted below based on Daniel Goleman’s psychological theory of Emotional Intelligence.
 Although from a vantage point, the three pointers I am about to list may look like stepping stones to EQ, each of them are dual in nature; and you cannot achieve one without the other.